 For those of you who don’t know me, I spent the first 18 years of my life in Zimbabwe, then went on to do a gap year in Scotland and a degree at the University of Cape Town in South Africa.
 I’ve always loved the written word, whether it be reading or writing, and so I chose a degree majoring in English, Media and Journalism.
 During my journalism major in particular, I realized that I was most passionate writing about topics relating to Zimbabwe rather than South Africa or other countries.
 However, at that time (2007/8), Zimbabwe was at its worst point of economic meltdown, and its political situation wasn’t much better.
 I couldn’t see how I could possibly make a living doing writing in Zimbabwe.
 So I moved to UK after I graduated, and discovered that getting a journalism job required either a local accreditation course or an apprenticeship − neither of which would allow me to cover my rent.
 With no option of living with family or friends (who were in Zimbabwe/SA), and a stubborn desire to be independent, I decided to look for a job in the publishing industry instead.
 I got a role in an academic publishing house.

 I can’t say that I immediately fell in love with publishing, but I was thankful that I had a job, especially as the impact of the financial crisis was being felt across the country.
 I saved what money I could and, after 18 months of living in the UK, I visited Zimbabwe for a 2-week holiday.
 To this day, 18 months is the longest amount of time I’ve ever been away from Zimbabwe.
-As I progressed in my career in Oxford, I was able to visit Zimbabwe every year.
+As I progressed in my career in Oxford, I was fortunate enough to visit Zimbabwe every year.

 During my visits, I saw the country of my childhood from a different angle.
 I began to appreciate Zimbabwe as a holiday destination as well as just “home”.
 Zimbabwe had enormous open spaces, its own unique history, culture, sunshine, and of course, world-class wildlife.
 But it seemed like hardly anyone outside Zimbabwe saw it that way.
 What little news of Zimbabwe was published in Western media was mainly restricted to its economic and political woes.
 International safari operators waxed lyrical about Zimbabwe in their brochures, but their words seemed out of touch and impersonal.
 Neither the newspapers nor the tour operators were telling the story of Zimbabwe that I had come to know, so I decided to add my voice to cyberspace.